nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 Thread t2 = new Thread(new HelloRunnable()); // passing runnable
 ```

 In both cases, you should override the `run` method, which is a regular Java method and contains code to perform a task.
-What approach to choose depends on the task and on your preferences.
+Which approach to choose depends on the task and on your preferences.

 If you are already familiar with lambda expressions, you may do the whole thing like this: